JongyoonSong/K-StereoSet/README.md

 | Intrasentence  | 2,106  | 6.3  |

 ## Data Construction Procedure
-We translate 'context' and 'sentence' using [Naver Papago Translator](https://www.ncloud.com/product/aiService/papagoTranslation). <br />
+We translate contents in 'context' and 'sentence' using [Naver Papago Translator](https://www.ncloud.com/product/aiService/papagoTranslation). <br />
 We then post-process the results of translation by 1) correcting mis-translated sentences, 2) preserving intends of StereoSet, and 3) unifying the tone and context of 'context' and 'sentence'. <br />

 ## People